captkirk88/zevy-ecs/README.md

 ### Relations

 Relations allow you to create connections between entities with minimal memory overhead.
+The `RelationManager` is automatically initialized as a built-in resource when the ECS Manager is created, since entities and relations go hand-in-hand.
 The system uses an adaptive hybrid approach where relations can be either component-based (minimal overhead for sparse relations) or indexed (for efficient traversal of many relations).

+Relation components added via `manager.addComponent()` are automatically synced to the RelationManager for indexed relation types.

 #### Relation Types